gvwilson/sensibleadventures/princess-bear/princess-bear.md

 Prince Thokmay, stood in front of the king wearing a copy of the royal collar to show the world that he was the heir.
 Prince Thokmay and Princess Ogmin stood to either side, hands clasped behind their backs.
-Two years ago, Thokmay and Thokmin's positions had been reversed.
+Two years ago, Thokmay and Jokmin's positions had been reversed.
 He wondered if his brother thought about that as often as he did.

 ## Chapter 3: Familiar Faces